 1973 No Mint Mark Penny Value

-The 1973 No Mint Mark Penny stands out for its record-breaking mintage of 3,728,245,000 pieces, making it one of the highest single-year production runs in Philadelphia Mint history.
+The 1973 No Mint Mark Penny was struck at Philadelphia with a record-breaking mintage of 3,728,245,000 pieces — one of the highest single-year production runs in Philadelphia Mint history at that time.
+This massive output makes it the most common of all 1973 cent varieties.

 1973 No Mint Mark Penny (RD) Price/Grade Chart